 Compassionate assertiveness is an excellent way to corrective coach behaviour.

-Recent cases my students have brought to me under this heading:
+Recent cases students have brought to the table under this heading:

 Husband who always takes his boots off outside, then walks out of his socks and leaves them in the hall, so the wife has been picking his socks up for the first few months they have been married.

 Husband who always leaves the cupboard doors open when he goes into the kitchen to get something.
 The wife has been shutting the doors for around 10 years and veers between shouting at him, asking him when he is going to learn how to shut them, and then giving in and shutting them for him.

 Husband who never fills the kettle up when he has made himself a cup of tea so every time the wife goes to make a drink there is no water.
 She thinks this is inconsiderate.